lelandshir/profiles-rest-api/README.md

 - `vagrant init ubuntu/bionic64` : init project w/ new vagrant file and bases it on ubuntu/bionic64 base image, [Vagrantfile](https://gist.github.com/LondonAppDev/199eef145a21587ea866b69d40d28682)

+1. Run `vagrant up` to download base image specified in Vagrantfile, then uses VB to create a new VM and run the provisioning script when it starts the VM.
+We can then use our dev server and connect to it.
+1. Once the VM is created, connect to it: `vagrant ssh` command using ssh, disconnect from the machine by typing `exit`
+1. The dev server is a VM, by default the file system is not sync'd.
+Files on DS are diff from files on local machine.
+Vagrant creates a sync'd directory on our the Vagrant server that updates itself every time we make changes.

+### Create Python Virtual Environment

+1. In Vagrant server, cd into `/vagrant` directory
+1. Create a PVE with Python 3 by running `python -m venv ~/env` --This path is in the home directory of the Vagrant Server (as opposed to the Vagrant folder which is sync'd to our local machine).
+We create the Python Virtual Environment and its dependencies here because we do not want it to sync with our local machines.

+#### Activating and deactivating the Virtual Environment with Python

+1. VE's need to be actived and deactivated
+1. When activated, all dependencies run through the Python application will be pulled from the Virtual Environment instead of the base OS.
+1. activate by running `source ~/env/bin/activate` - this is the path to the activate script within the environment
+1. You'll know you're in the virtual environment because the name of the VE you're working on will prefix itself to the CL input.
+1. deactivate by running `deactivate`

+### Install required Python Packages

+1. `touch requirements.txt`
+1. This is where to list all the packages needed and the specfic versions to use.
+It's good practice to pin dependencies w/ a version, otherwise the latest version will be installed.
+There could be an update that breaks your project!
+[Python Packages](https://pypi.org/)
+1.

 # Profiles REST API